6G-SANDBOX/TNLCM_FRONTEND/README.md

 ### Add the node_modules folder

+> ⚠ This step requires Nodej.js to be installed on the machine.

-The node_modules must be created inside the TNLCM_FRONTEND project
+The **node_modules/** must be created inside the TNLCM_FRONTEND project

     npm install